Cheap Home Extension Ideas

 Build a Conservatory

 A conservatory is a cheap, easy extension idea to add extra living space.
-Conservatories also come under the rules of permitted development – they can extend by a maximum of 3 meters from the rear of the property and also have a height restriction of 3 meters without needing planning permission.
+Conservatories also come under the rules of permitted development – they can extend by a maximum of 4 meters (detached house)/3 meters (semi-detached/terraced house) from the rear of the property and also have a height restriction of 3 meters without needing planning permission.
+Conservatories are also subject to the Neighbour Consultation Scheme which means they can be built up to 8 meters (detached house)/6 meters (semi-detached/terraced house) from the rear of the property with prior approval.

 A conservatory could be a great dining area, freeing up space for a larger kitchen/lounge area in your home.